Dabus123/decentra-place/README.md

 <br />

 ## Shout out to https://github.com/Zizzamia for building OnchainKit.
-This empowered us to make our app free-to-play and keep our
+This empowered us to make our app free-to-play
 - [OnchainKit documentation](https://onchainkit.xyz)

 <br />